Niger: Fifth Republic (1999–2009)

-After winning the election in November 1999, President Tandja Mamadou was sworn into office on 22 December 1999 as the first president of the Fifth Republic.
+After winning the election in November 1999, President Mamadou Tandja was sworn into office as president of the Fifth Republic.
 Mamadou brought about administrative and economic reforms that had been halted due to the military coups since the Third Republic, and helped peacefully resolve a decades-long boundary dispute with Benin.
 In August 2002, unrest within military camps occurred in Niamey, Diffa, and Nguigmi, and the government was able to restore order within days.
-On 24 July 2004, municipal elections were held to elect local representatives, previously appointed by the government.
+Municipal elections were held to elect local representatives previously appointed by the government.
 These elections were followed by presidential elections, in which Mamadou was re-elected for a second term, thus becoming the first president of the republic to win consecutive elections without being deposed by military coups.
 The legislative and executive configuration remained somewhat similar to that of the first term of the president: Hama Amadou was reappointed as prime minister and Mahamane Ousmane, the head of the CDS party, was re-elected as the president of the National Assembly (parliament) by his peers.

-By 2007, the relationship between President Tandja Mamadou and his prime minister had "deteriorated", leading to the replacement of the latter in June 2007 by Seyni Oumarou following a successful vote of no confidence at the Assembly.
-President Tandja Mamadou sought to extend his presidency by modifying the constitution which limited presidential terms.
+By 2007, the relationship between Tandja and Ousmane had deteriorated, and Ousmane was replaced by Seyni Oumarou following a successful vote of no confidence at the Assembly.
+Tandja sought to extend his presidency by modifying the constitution which limited presidential terms.
 Proponents of the extended presidency, who rallied behind the 'Tazartche' (Hausa for 'overstay') movement, were countered by opponents ('anti-Tazartche') composed of opposition party militants and civil society activists.

-The north saw the outbreak of a Second Tuareg Rebellion in 2007 led by the Mouvement des Nigériens pour la justice (MNJ).
-With a number of kidnappings the rebellion had "largely fizzled out inconclusively" by 2009.
-The "poor" security situation in the region is thought to have allowed elements of Al-Qaeda in the Islamic Maghreb (AQIM) to gain a foothold in the country.
+The north saw the outbreak of a Second Tuareg Rebellion in 2007 led by the Mouvement des Nigériens pour la justice.
+With a number of kidnappings the rebellion had ceased by 2009.
+The poor security situation in the region is thought to have allowed elements of Al-Qaeda in the Islamic Maghreb (AQIM) to gain a foothold in the country.